MisterDr/EasyTunnel/README.md

 ## Security Note

-HTunnel is a development tool.
+EasyTunnel is a development tool.
 For production, add authentication, rate limiting, and other security hardening.